Synerty/peek-plugin-diagram/peek_plugin_diagram/doc-dev/index.rst

 #.
 For native script, this is easy.
 Delete the app, and redeploy it.
-    When the app asks for the websocket port, send it to the peek_client that has the data.
+    When the app asks for the websocket port, send it to the peek_office_service that has the data.
 EG 10.2.56.135

 #.
 For web :